How to grow giant Achatina at home. How to care for snails at home

 Snail diseases

-If you have several snails, you can periodically notice how they scrape each other's shells, which causes pits to form.
-This bad habit can be overcome if you lubricate the sink with a non-harmful, but “tasteless” agent.
-In this case, consult with your veterinarian in order not to risk it.
+If you have several snails, you may periodically notice how they scrape each other's shells, causing pits to form.
+This bad habit can be overcome if you lubricate the sink with a non-harmful, but “tasteless” product.
+In this case, consult your veterinarian so as not to risk it.

-There are owners who often prefer to take snails in their hands, digging the ground for this during the day.
+There are owners who often prefer to pick up snails by digging up the soil during the day.
 Firstly, at this time of day, pets prefer to sleep rather than get stressed.
 Secondly, you can damage the snail.
-The snail is active in the evening, then it will gladly go into hands.
-It is not recommended to take the snail by the last spiral of the shell, the damaged part of the body.
-To properly take a mollusk, you should moisten its leg with water, and put your finger under it, and hold the shell with your other hand.
+The snail is active in the evening, and then it will happily go into your hands.
+It is not recommended to pick up the snail by the last spiral of the shell, the damaged part of the body.
+To correctly take a mollusk, you should moisten its leg with water, place your finger under it, and hold the shell with your other hand.

 Keeping a giant Achatina at home is a great opportunity to please yourself.
-These animals are unpretentious, not afraid of human hands.
-If you are going on a trip, you can leave them alone for a few days.
-During a long host trip, snails can hibernate by hiding in the shell and clogging it.
-This time they will live at the expense of the resources of the body, but after waking up they will be very hungry.
-Wake up after a "shower" with warm water.
-Cryostasis (hibernation) also occurs when the snail is too cold or there is a lot of moisture in the aquarium, simulating the rainy season.
+These animals are unpretentious and are not afraid of human hands.
+If you are going on a trip, they can be left alone for a few days.
+During a long trip of the owner, the snails can hibernate, hiding in the shell and clogging it.
+During this time they will live off the body's resources, but after waking up they will be very hungry.
+They wake up after a “shower” with warm water.
+Anabiosis (hibernation) also occurs when the snail is too cold or there is too much moisture in the aquarium, simulating the rainy season.

-Domestic Achatin snails are bred either for the sake of observing exotic mollusks or as a living cosmetic.
-Their mucus, if the snail is planted on the face or hands, tightens and moisturizes the skin well.
-In any case, in order for your pets to develop well and not get sick, they need to be properly looked after.
+Domestic Achatina snails are bred either for the sake of observing exotic mollusks, or as a live cosmetic product.
+Their mucus, if the snail is placed on the face or hands, tightens and moisturizes the skin.
+In any case, in order for your pets to develop well and not get sick, they need to be properly cared for.

 How to care for snails - building a house

-Naturally, the Achatina do not need a real house, but you will have to take care of a good plastic container.
-The container is needed from transparent plastic and always with a lid.
-Poke a few holes in the lid with a hot nail.
+Achatina naturally does not need a real house, but you will have to take care of a good plastic container.
+The container must be made of transparent plastic and must have a lid.
+Using a hot nail, make several holes in the lid.
 An alternative to a container can be a glass aquarium or terrarium, but also build a lid for it.

-One adult snail needs a house with a volume of at least 3 liters for a comfortable stay.
-If you are going to keep several Achatins, for example 3 pieces, then you will need a nine-liter container.
-Snails grow quite slowly, so at first they will have enough of a house and a more modest one.
-When the snail reaches its maximum size (the length of the shell will be 15-20 cm), then transplant it into a suitable container.
+For a comfortable stay, one adult snail requires a house with a volume of at least 3 liters.
+If you are going to keep several Achatina, for example 3 pieces, then you will need a nine-liter container.
+Snails grow quite slowly, so at first a more modest house will be enough for them.
+When the snail reaches its maximum size (shell length will be 15-20 cm), then transplant it into a suitable container.

-How to care for snails - prepare the substrate
+How to care for snails - preparing the substrate

-Snails are very fond of burrowing into a moist loose environment, so the so-called substrate must be poured into the bottom of the container.
+Snails love to burrow into a moist, loose environment, so it is necessary to add a so-called substrate to the bottom of the container.
 Its layer should be at least 4 cm.
-Achatina spend the main part of the day in the substrate and lay their eggs there.
+Achatina spend the bulk of the day in the substrate and lay their eggs there.

 As a substrate you can use: